top of page

 • Viessmann

-🧾 9.
-Look for a Strong Warranty
+9. Look for a Strong Manufacturer Warranty

-🔍 10.
-Get a Professional Assessment
+10. Get a Professional Boiler Assessment

 Every home is different.
 A qualified heating engineer will:

-• Analyse your heating needs
+• Assess your heating and hot water needs

 • Check your existing system

-• Provide a personalised quote
+• Provide a tailored, cost-effective quote

-• Lower your energy bills
+• Lower energy bills

-• Increase comfort
+• Improve comfort

-• Improve safety
+• Increase safety

-• Boost your property value
+• Boost property value

 • Reduce carbon emissions